 Notice to Auxiliary Board and Campus President

-If any university or auxiliary organization employee has reason to suspect actual or suspected fraud, defalcation, theft, or other irregularities involving auxiliary organization assets, the information should be reported to the auxiliary organization's chief executive officer and governing board, and the campus president.
+If any university or auxiliary organization employee has reason to suspect actual or suspected fraud, defalcation, theft, or other irregularities involving auxiliary organization assets, the information should be reported to the auxiliary organization's chief executive officer and governing board, and the university president.
 In addition, actual or suspected fiscal improprieties should be reported in accordance with the requirements in Campus Reporting of Fiscal Improprieties.

 Notice to State Auditor

-Fiscal improprieties of state funds in excess of $50,000 must be reported to the California State Auditor and Department of Finance.
+Fiscal improprieties in excess of $50,000 that involve state employees or state funds must be reported to the California State Auditor and Department of Finance.
 See Campus Reporting of Fiscal Improprieties.

 Personnel Administration